antoniolarosa/SalesTaxesProblem/README.md

 }
 ```

-Running time analysis of this method gives us a `O(number of taxes * number of products in shopping cart)`, which is a linear running time if we consider that number of taxes is constant:
+Running time analysis of this method is `O(number of taxes * number of products in shopping cart)`, which is a linear running time  considering that the number of taxes is constant:

 ```
 O(constant * number of products) = O(number of products)